 Be mindful that some patients may have difficulty and discomfort whilst eating and swallowing.
 Assist the patient to adjust by advising them to chew and swallow slowly with their head turned to one side to avoid choking.
 Create a relaxing environment for the patient to obtain ample rest and sleep which is important in healing and recuperation.

 Stroke rehabilitation may include physiotherapy, physical therapy, speech therapy and nursing care.
-A number of private and public rehabilitation centres in Singapore offer inpatient, outpatient or home-based options for stroke patients, such as AIC or Stroke Wellness Centre by S3.
-It is helpful to involve patients when choosing a rehabilitation centre as an unfamiliar environment may cause unwanted stress or anxiety for some patients, interfering with their recovery progress.
-Other factors that are important in deciding on the best post-stroke rehabilitation option include; the length of required rehabilitation, costs, insurance coverage and financial viability.
+A number of private and public rehabilitation centres in Singapore offer inpatient, outpatient or home-based options for stroke patients.
+It is helpful to involve the patient when choosing a rehabilitation centre as an unfamiliar environment may cause unwanted stress or anxiety for some patients, interfering with their recovery progress.
+Other factors that are important in deciding on the best post-stroke rehabilitation option include the length of required rehabilitation, costs, insurance coverage and financial viability.

 Interacting with fellow patients and caregivers in support groups, counselling and programmes help both stroke survivors and their caregivers cope better with their emotions, anxieties and prevent post stroke depression.